-• Transportation of a covered person for the round trip distance between hospital, medical facility and residence of covered person; excludes hospitals within 100-mile radius; annual maximum of \$5,000.

-Lodging

-- Not payable for more than 24 hours prior to or following treatment; outpatient treatment must be more than 100 miles from residence; annual maximum of \$3,600 and 60 days/calendar year. - National Cancer Institute Evacuation - o Includes coverage for evaluation/consultation and transportation/lodging if cancer center is more than 100 miles from residence.
+- Carcinoma in situ pays 25% of the coverage benefit amount - Transportation - Transportation of a covered person for the round trip distance between hospital, medical facility and residence of covered person; excludes hospitals within 100-mile radius; annual maximum of \$5.000. - Lodging - Not payable for more than 24 hours prior to or following treatment; outpatient treatment must be more than 100 miles from residence; annual maximum of \$3,600 and 60 days/calendar year. - National Cancer Institute Evacuation - o Includes coverage for evaluation/consultation and transportation/lodging if cancer center is more than 100 miles from residence.